apollo-fyi/apollo-docs/docs/attendee_roles.md

 ## Using attendee roles

+!!! info inline end
+    Attendee roles are granted to users who sign up for signup options that have **reminders enabled**.

+    By default, only the **Accepted** option has reminders enabled, but this can be configured on a per event basis.

 An attendee role can be configured during event creation on the advanced options prompt (the last prompt when creating an event).